eggerszm/SEEDLAB-TA-S2024/demo1/testCode(NOT MAIN CODE)/README.md

 `images` contains the 20 images taken using the `take20picture.py`

 `rotationalcontrol` contains code which is was used to prototype how we control the wheels of the robot.
-This i then later built off of on our final product
+This ii then later built off of on our final product